Lane Cove is home to a number of public art projects including artworks, poetry, artist memorials and temporary displays.

 The interactive Streetside Gallery Map includes destinations and descriptions of the artworks to allow you to explore the local area in your own time.

-Keep an eye out this March as new signal boxes are added to the map.
+Our four new traffic signal boxes have been added to the map.

 Council is encourages residents to take a self-guided route to cycle past some of Lane Cove's public art collection: